RavenousLegs

 Steep ascend to Rudragaira BC on Auden's Col Trek

-We encountered snowfall again during the last patch of climb.
-The tents kept getting frosted and we had to clear the roof every few minutes to avoid them getting frozen.
+We encountered snowfall again during the last section of the climb.
+The tents kept getting frosty, so we had to clear the roof every few minutes to prevent them from freezing.

 Frosted tents at Rudragaira BC on Auden's Col Trek